“Axia Team”

 Outside of work I love to spend time with my friends and family (usually round a table of good food!), and take my two dogs for lovely walks.

-During the last 7 years I have gained a First Class Honours Degree in Psychology, an MSc in Research Methods with Distinction, and am currently in the final months of a PhD in Psychology.
-Throughout my education I have gained extensive experience as a researcher working for a number of universities and additionally voluntary work for Childline as an email counsellor.
+During the last 8 years I have gained a First-Class Honours Degree in Psychology, MSc in Research Methods with Distinction, and am currently in the final year of a PhD in Psychology.
+Throughout my education I have gained extensive experience as a researcher working for a number of universities, clinical experience as an Assistant Psychologist working with children with physical health conditions, and additionally previous voluntary work for Childline as an email counsellor.

-My research experience includes, perinatal mental health, infant bonding and temperament, mental health from infancy through to adolescence, psychometric development, and digital mental health interventions.
-Due to lived experience I have become increasingly interested in neurodevelopment in terms of research, practice, and advocacy.
+My research and clinical experience include, perinatal mental health, infant bonding and temperament, mental health from infancy through to adolescence, psychometric development, digital mental health interventions, and working with children and adults with neurodevelopmental differences.

-I am autistic and have ADHD, and I believe this provides me with an additional lens to be able to understand neurodiversity and as someone late diagnosed, the impact of living for so long in a world that is designed and continues to operate based off neurotypical evidence, perspectives, and norms.
-I am a mother of 2 incredible small humans whom I spend the majority of my time caring for and spending time with.
-My special interests aside from my children are strength and conditioning training and listening to metal and industrial music.
+I am also neurodivergent myself, and I believe this provides me with an additional lens to be able to understand our guests’ experiences.
+I have two amazing children whom I spend the majority of my time caring for and spending time with.
+My special interests are strength and conditioning training and listening to metal/hardcore/industrial music and going to gigs.

 I started as a diagnostician with Axia in 2023.
 My career in the autism field started as a mentor to autistic adults, helping them to manage all aspects of their lives.
 This evolved into delivering training on autism and speaking about my own personal experiences as a late diagnosed autistic woman.
 I have delivered training to both the public and private sectors and presented internationally.
 I love educating people on all thing autism!